Study shows that CS:GO is the FPS that most relieves stress

 They were monitored for at least three periods of gambling to gauge the physiological effects that the games caused, mainly on heart rate and blood pressure.
 In the four games analyzed, the researchers concluded that Counter-Strike is the one that brought the most relaxation and relief to the participants.

-In addition, Valve’s FPS was the only one where players’ heartbeats slowed after the game session.
+In addition, Valve’s FPS was the only one in which players’ heart rate slowed after the game session.
 According to the researchers, this may be related to the duration of matches and the breaks between rounds.

 “The longer game time periods, as well as reboots between rounds, mean that players are more likely to settle into a natural rhythm, unlike Battle Royale games which are more unpredictable,” the study says.